chinedufn/goat/README.md

 #### Terrain

-Use goat to generate your terrain from a heightmap
+Use the terrain argument to generate your terrain files

 ```
-//provide a heightmap file, width in squares, height in squares
-$ goat heightmap.bmp 64 64
+$ goat terrain
 ```

 Later in your javascript file...